Asthma

 To find out if you have asthma, your doctor will ask you how you’ve been feeling and whether you have any regular coughing or difficulty breathing.
 Your doctor will also listen to your breathing with a stethoscope.
 You might be asked to take a breathing test called spirometry, which will help with the asthma diagnosis.
 Your doctor will ask you and your parents if asthma or allergies run in your family and may prescribe asthma medicines to see if you get better with them.
 If you do get better after a few weeks of taking these medicines, then you likely have asthma.
 If you had eczema or food allergies as a child, then there’s a higher chance that you will also have asthma.

-Asthma affects the airways (air tubes) inside your lungs.
+Asthma affects the lower airways (air tubes) inside your lungs.
 These airways bring oxygen to the rest of your body.
-If your asthma is getting out of control, these airways can get narrower, making it harder to get air in and out of your lungs.
-Keep your asthma under control, and your airways will be clear and open, allowing you to breathe easily.
+If your asthma is flaring up, these airways can get narrower, making it harder to get air in and out of your lungs.
+Keep your asthma under control by taking your medications as prescribed to help reduce inflammation to keep your airways open, allowing you to breathe easily.

 If you have a pressurized MDI (metered dose inhaler), the kind that sprays the asthma medicine out, then you can shake the inhaler near your ear to listen and feel for the liquid swishing around.
 Also, if you see that the puff of mist coming out of your inhaler is not as full as before, then it’s probably time to get a new asthma inhaler.
 You can also try counting the number of doses you use.
 This is easier if you take the same number of puffs every day.
 It’s much harder with inhalers that you only use once in a while.
 Some Turbuhalers have a counter on them.
 If your Turbuhaler doesn’t have a counter, a red mark will appear in the window on the side of the device when there are about 20 doses left.
 If you use a Diskus, it has a built-in counter.